apache/spark/docs/sql-ref-ansi-compliance.md

 When ANSI mode is on, it throws exceptions for invalid operations.
 You can use the following SQL functions to suppress such exceptions.
   - `try_cast`: identical to `CAST`, except that it returns `NULL` result instead of throwing an exception on runtime error.
   - `try_add`: identical to the add operator `+`, except that it returns `NULL` result instead of throwing an exception on integral value overflow.
+  - `try_subtract`: identical to the add operator `-`, except that it returns `NULL` result instead of throwing an exception on integral value overflow.
+  - `try_multiply`: identical to the add operator `*`, except that it returns `NULL` result instead of throwing an exception on integral value overflow.
   - `try_divide`: identical to the division operator `/`, except that it returns `NULL` result instead of throwing an exception on dividing 0.
   - `try_element_at`: identical to the function `element_at`, except that it returns `NULL` result instead of throwing an exception on array's index out of bound or map's key not found.